 Take yourself back in time to the Victorian era by seeing the beautiful Isle of Wight pass you by on the steam railway.
-Great thing to do on the Isle of Wight – not every day you can do this kind of attraction 🙂
+A great thing to do on the island – not every day you can do this kind of attraction 🙂

 The carriages are all in keeping with the bygone era, and your ticket can enable you to stop at any of the stations to explore.
 Alternatively, sit back and admire the countryside with a soundtrack of the relaxing rhythm of the train.
 Kids will love this experience and you can feel like one too 😉

 For lovers of all things garlic, the Garlic Farm is for you – top place to visit on the Isle of Wight!
 A perfect location to spend a day out.

 In Sandown, the farm will explain the process of growing garlic and then how best to use it.
 Sample culinary delights such as garlic chutneys and even garlic ice cream and beer!
 The Garlic Farm also offers tours from the back of a tractor-trailer.

 It’s a bit smelly experience but is totally worth it 🙂